Communities prepare for flooding as rain and warm weather move in

 QUINCY, Mass.
 (WHDH) — Crews in communities around Massachusetts are preparing for possible flash flooding later this week as rain is expected and warm weather is melting piles of snow.

-In Quincy, crews are clearing out the 9,000 storm drains in the city.
+In Quincy, crews from the Department of Public Works are clearing out the 9,000 storm drains in the city.
 Parts of Quincy flooded last week during the blizzard, turning some streets into rivers.

 RELATED: Approaching storm prompts flood watch for all of southern New England